About This Drug

 - Easy bleeding or bruising

-- Loose bowel movements (diarrhea) more than 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy
+- Loose bowel movements (diarrhea) 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy

-- Throwing up more than 3 times a day
+- Throwing up more than 3 times a way

 - Pain in your mouth or throat that makes it hard to eat or drink